HasanBeratSoke/stm32_workspace/README.md

 * Reading GY-521 (MPU6050) using I2C communication protocol with stm32.
  ---
  ## [UART](https://github.com/HasanBeratSoke/stm32_workspace/tree/main/uart_hercules)
-* receiving one string value from hercule and comparing if it is same as the defined string value in the stm32 code.
+* Receiving one string value from hercule and comparing if it is same as the defined string value in the stm32 code.
 Using UART communication protocol.